DeRuina/Minitalk/README.md

 ### Behaviour:

-1) By running the server executable we start up the server and it displays a message and its process id:
+1) By running the server executable we start up the server and it displays a message and its process id: <br />
 ![server start](img/1.png)

 2) By running the client executable with the server's process id as a first argument we can add any string we want as a second argument: